Place-based collaboration

 Working together to build a fairer future for children and young people

-The Fair Education Alliance is launching a new, ambitious strand of work that brings together Mayoral Combined Authorities, young people, parents and carers, schools, colleges, third sector organisations, employers, statutory bodies, philanthropists, and our national membership to design fairer systems for children and young people across England.
+The Fair Education Alliance is launching a new, ambitious strand of work that brings together mayoral combined authorities, young people, parents and carers, schools, colleges, third sector organisations, employers, statutory bodies, philanthropists, and our national membership to design fairer systems for children and young people across England.

 Place matters.
 Every region has its own strengths, challenges and opportunities, and our approach recognises that real change starts locally, in partnership with the people closest to the issues.